cran-task-views/Hydrology/Hydrology.md

     ISBN:978-0072432022).
 For the Manning equation solutions, this package uses modifications of original code from the 'iemisc' package by Irucka Embry.

--   `r pkg("RiverLoad")`: Implements several of the most popular load estimation procedures, including averaging methods, ratio estimators and regression methods.
-The package provides an easy-to-use tool to rapidly calculate the load for various compounds and to compare different methods.
-The package also supplies additional functions to easily organize and analyze the data.

 ### Meteorology (functions for working with meteorological and climate data)